fdxmw/inkscape_sliceforms/README.md

 There currently is no assembly video for the hyperboloid of one sheet or the truncated sphere, but the assembly processes are very similar to the cylinder.

 In the assembly videos, María recommends setting aside two slices of the outer templates, expanding the model from a flat stack of slices to a three-dimensional model, then finally adding the two set-aside outer templates to the three-dimensional model.
 I've found it helps to set aside as many outer slices as possible.
 With `N` slices, try setting aside `(N - 2) / 2` outer slices.

+Models with ring slices follow a different assembly process; here is [a basic guide](ring-assembly.md).